Exclusive: Inside Uber’s billion-dollar bet to deliver food, people, and everything else

 We think we can really extend the definition of movement from moving you from point A to B, to moving . . . anything you want to have delivered to you.”

-What Uber really wants is for you to get so accustomed to using a number of these services that cracking open the Uber app becomes an everyday thing, not just once or twice a week occurrence when you need a ride.
+What Uber really wants is for you to get so accustomed to using a number of these services that cracking open the Uber app becomes an everyday thing, not just a once or twice a week occurrence when you need a ride.

-“Over a period of time, we think that we can shift behavior from one mode of behavior, into multiple modes of behavior,” Khosrowshahi says of the new app experience.
+“Over a period of time, we think that we can shift behavior from one mode of behavior into multiple modes of behavior,” Khosrowshahi says of the new app experience.
 “And just as Amazon went from books to overall retail and opened up their marketplaces to third parties, we think we can really extend the definition of movement from moving you from point A to B, to moving . . . anything you want to have delivered to you.”

 Eats and beyond